 It is also important to know about how to avoid becoming infected.
 This includes practising safer sex, avoiding getting tattoos abroad and not sharing needles or injecting equipment.
 Injecting equipment can be obtained from various needle exchange sites across Northern Ireland to reduce the risk from these infections.

 A hepatitis B vaccine is available and routine immunisation of at-risk groups is recommended.
-A vaccine for hepatitis C is not available; however treatment for hepatitis C is improving all the time.
+A vaccine for hepatitis C is not available; however the treatment for hepatitis C is very effective and will cure the virus in 95-97 % of individuals treated.
+Successful Hepatitis C treatment does however not offer any immunity to becoming infected again.

 What is Hepatitis B